 Building an effective network is all about the quality of the relationship.
 So, it’s important to keep in touch with your network.
 In that sense, think quality of contacts over quantity.
 Keeping an active network takes time, planning, and effort to maintain the relationship.

-While networking may seem like a lot of effort, it’s essential to get a head start in your career search before you leave for Canada.
-With the right connections, you’ll be on your way to landing the right job in Canada, and meeting exciting new people.
+While networking may seem like a lot of effort, it’s essential to build your professional network before you leave for Canada.
+With the right connections, you’ll be on your way to landing the right job in Canada and meeting exciting new people.